MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 :::image type="content" source="../../media/mde-p1/endpoint-policies.png" alt-text="Endpoint security policies in MEM":::

-### Review and edit your next-generation protection settings

 1. Go to the Microsoft Endpoint Manager admin center ([https://endpoint.microsoft.com](https://endpoint.microsoft.com)) and sign in.

 2. Select **Endpoint security** > **Antivirus**, and then select an existing policy.
 (If you don’t have an existing policy, create a new policy.)

 3. Set or change your antivirus configuration settings.
 Need help?
 Refer to the following resources: <br/>

    - [Settings for Windows 10 Microsoft Defender Antivirus policy in Microsoft Intune](/mem/intune/protect/antivirus-microsoft-defender-settings-windows)
    - [Configure Defender for Endpoint on iOS features](ios-configure-features.md)

 4. When you are finished specifying your settings, choose **Review + save**.

 ## Configure your attack surface reduction capabilities